-Why Microsoft Cloud will win the Enterprise IT market.
+Enterprise IT: Why Microsoft Cloud will win the market

 The first such opportunity that I encountered was an evaluation of where to host a new cloud based SaaS solution that my client was building.
 Even back in 2010, I knew that they should not build this in a colocated facility or buy servers to host it themselves.
 The client’s growth of the application was unknown, but they wanted to be able to scale quickly as demand increased.
 This is a classic case where a company should consider implementing in the cloud.

 So at the time, I did an evaluation between two IaaS offerings that on paper fit the bill for what the client needed, Amazon’s AWS and Microsoft’s Azure.
 Back then, Azure was still in its infancy (I’m sure Microsoft would even admit that) and it was almost not a fair comparison.
 AWS offered so many advanced features that Microsoft couldn’t even touch.
 Plus since the client wanted to host their database on MySQL, there was nothing at the time that Microsoft offered to compete with Amazon’s RDS service for MySQL.

 So in the end, the recommendation was to move forward with AWS.
 Invero resources helped to build the environment as well as the application on AWS.
 We built a solution that was highly scalable for a very cost effective operating budget, which was important for a startup that was low on cash flow in the early days.

 Fast forward three years to 2013 when another client who had an existing on premises custom application that they wanted to move to the cloud.
 There were many reasons they wanted to move to the cloud, which are out of scope for this post, but needless to say they had some specific requirements and concerns when selecting a cloud vendor relating to security, reliability and scalability.